446f6e6e79/Parallel-EM-Clustering/README.md

 ### 2. Generating the Input Data

-Before running the Python script on your personal machine, a virtual environment should be created with all the dependencies:
+Before running the Python scripts on your personal machine, a virtual environment should be created with all the required dependencies:

 ```bash
 python3 -m venv .venv